-Holding the specified modifier key while clicking a parameter control will toggle between the value of the control when the editor was opened and its last edited value.
-This feature is not supported under Windows.
-This parameter also affects the "select + click" modifier.
-For a complete list of keyboard shortcuts, see "Shortcuts" on page 85.
-Info Display This area displays helpful text about parameters in the Configuration panel.
-Hover the mouse over a Configuration setting to view the text.

-Help & Support Panel The Help & Support panel (Figure 13 on page 77) contains numerous helpful weblinks to help you get the most out your UAD Powered Plug-Ins experience.
+Figure 14.
+Elements of the UAD FireWire Gauge The total range of the gauge is 100%, reflecting the total available bandwidth of the FireWire bus.
+The UAD Bandwidth Allocation is displayed in green, UAD usage is dynamically displayed in blue, and usage by all other devices is displayed in orange.
+The sum of UAD and peripheral usage is also displayed as a percentage of the total available bandwidth.
+Important: FireWire bandwidth is unrelated to UAD DSP loads.
+See "FireWire Bandwidth vs. UAD DSP" on page 142 for details.
+Info Display This area displays helpful text about parameters in the FireWire panel.
+Hover the mouse over a FireWire setting to view the informational text.
+Help & Support Panel The Help & Support panel (Figure 15) contains numerous helpful weblinks to help you get the most out your UAD Powered Plug-Ins experience.
 The button names are self-explanatory.
 Click a button to launch the URL in your default web browser (you must be connected to the internet to launch the web pages).
-If the UAD computer isn't online, most of the information is in the manual you're reading now; find it in Table of Contents, Index, or search.
+If the UAD computer isn't online, much of the information is in the manual you're reading now; find it in Table of Contents, Index, or search.
 "View User Manual" is the only button that doesn't link to the internet.
 Instead, licking this button opens the UAD User Manual (the file you're reading now).

-Figure 13.
+Figure 15.
 The UAD System Help & Support panel

 CHAPTER 7

 Using UAD Powered Plug-Ins

 Overview

-Once the UAD card(s) and Powered Plug-Ins have been properly installed, the UAD Powered Plug-Ins are accessed and used just like any host-based plug-in.
+Once the UAD device(s) and Powered Plug-Ins have been properly installed, the UAD Powered Plug-Ins are accessed and used just like any host-based plug-in.
 All UAD Powered Plug-Ins can run concurrently with each other and with host-based plug-ins simultaneously, in any combination.

 Most UAD Powered Plug-Ins support up to 32-bit, 192 kHz operation (exceptions: EMT 140, Precision Multiband, Nigel, Roland RE-201, Neve 1073SE/1081SE/33609, and Moog Multimode Filter cannot run at 176.4 kHz and above on UAD-1).
 Resolution is limited only the by resolution of the host application.
 Please note that Powered Plug-Ins running at 96 kHz use twice as much UAD DSP resources than those used at 48kHz, and so forth.

 Launching a UAD Powered Plug-In

 Each host application has its own particular methods for instantiating (launching) a plug-in.
 Consult the host application documentation for specific instructions on loading and using plug-ins with the application.

 Cubase SX & Nuendo SX

-Figure 14.
+Figure 16.
 Launching a UAD Powered Plug-In in Steinberg Cubase and Nuendo Logic Pro

-Figure 15.
-Launching a UAD Powered Plug-In in Apple Logic Pro The UAD Plug-In Window A typical UAD Powered Plug-In window is shown in Figure 16.
+Figure 17.
+Launching a UAD Powered Plug-In in Apple Logic Pro The UAD Plug-In Window A typical UAD Powered Plug-In window is shown in Figure 18.
 The graphical user interface (GUI) typically contains several control parameters, for modifying the behavior of the plug-in, and display elements such as meters, for visual feedback.
 The UAD Toolbar is also displayed.

-Figure 16.
+Figure 18.
 A typical UAD plug-in window

 Controls View

 Some host applications have an alternate plug-in display mode feature called Controls View, Parameter Mode, or similar nomenclature.
 This mode typically displays the control parameters as a list with simple sliders, switches, and menus (the appearance is controlled by the host), which some users prefer.
 Consult the host documentation for how to display this view.

-Figure 17.
-A UAD plug-in showing controls view UAD Toolbar Below every UAD Powered Plug-In (when displayed in normal GUI view) is the UAD Toolbar (Figure 18).
+Figure 19.
+A UAD plug-in showing controls view UAD Toolbar Below every UAD Powered Plug-In (when displayed in normal GUI view) is the UAD Toolbar (Figure 20).
 The Toolbar has several useful features that make using UAD plug-ins more convenient.